-Add 1 large onion, finely sliced and saute the onions until they turn soft.
+Add one large onion, finely sliced, and saute the onions until they turn soft.

-Add 1 teaspoon ginger garlic paste and saute few seconds to get rid of raw smell.
+Add 1 teaspoon ginger garlic paste and saute for a few seconds to eliminate the raw smell.
 Then add 500 gms mutton with bones.

-Saute the mutton until the color of mutton changes.
+Saute the mutton until the color of the mutton changes.

-Add 2 tomatoes, finely chopped.
-Also, add salt as per taste, 1 teaspoon red chilli powder, ¼ teaspoon turmeric powder.
+Add two tomatoes, finely chopped.
+Also, add salt as per taste, 1 teaspoon red chili powder, and ¼ teaspoon turmeric powder.

 Mix well and cook until the tomatoes turn soft.